ryan-taylor/pars0n/README.md

 ## Acknowledgements

 We would like to thank the contributors and maintainers of the simd-json library for their excellent work in creating a high-performance JSON parsing solution.

+## Setup

+1. Create two folders in the project root directory:
+   - `JSON go here`: Place your input JSON files in this folder.
+   - `JSON fresh here`: Processed JSON files will be output to this folder.
+2. Ensure the `config.toml` file is properly set up for your environment.